-Light-Emitting diodes (LEDs) efficiently produce light in a fundamentally different way than any legacy or traditional source of light.
+Light-emitting diodes (LEDs) efficiently produce light in a fundamentally different way than any legacy or traditional light source.
 LEDs are compound semiconductor devices that produce light when an appropriate electrical current is applied.
-Applying electrical current causes electrons to flow from the positive side of a diode structure to the negative side causing a chain of complex interactions at an atomic level that releases light in a very efficient, predictable and orderly way.
+Applying electrical current causes electrons to flow from one material in the structure to another and this in turn causes a series of complex interactions at an atomic level that releases light in a very efficient, predictable, and orderly way.

 Visit the Energy Saver website for information on using light-emitting diodes in homes.

 Visit the Solid-State Lighting website for information on the following topics: